weaviate/weaviate-io/docs/weaviate/guides/console.md

 ---
-title: (TBC) Use the Weaviate Console
+title: How to use the Weaviate console
-sidebar_position: 2
+sidebar_position: 9

 # layout: layout-documentation
 # solution: weaviate